AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 ## Why any of this

 The experiment is a million runs.
-At the speed upstream ships, that is 73 days of this machine; at the speed here it is 1.7.
+At the speed upstream ships, that is 73 days of the machine specified in the next section; at the speed here it is 1.7, and both figures belong to that machine alone.
 Nothing else about the model is touched, and nothing that touches a number is allowed: every change below produces output identical to upstream's, byte for byte, which is what `tests/dsk_build_equivalence.c` checks rather than assumes.